reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 ### MongoDB
-If you are the first time to try MongoDB, go to [the website](https://www.mongodb.com/) to register your organization. (allowing individual)
+If you are the first time to try MongoDB, go to [the website](https://www.mongodb.com/) to register your organization.
+(Individual user is of course OK.)
 Once you log in, create a new project, and a new cluster in it.
 Cluster in MongoDB usually means either a "sharded cluster" or a "replica set".
 It prevents the fatal data loss when the only main server fails.
 It is also good for extra read operations capacity and data locality.